Your Company. Your Co-op. Our Support.

-The CO-OP experience is the hallmark of a Drexel education.
+The Co-op experience is the hallmark of a Drexel education.
 The Close School recognizes that many undergraduates have already started their own companies.
-To encourage this entrepreneurial spirit within our student body, the Close School, in collaboration with the Steinbright Career Development Center, offers to all Drexel undergraduate students the chance to use your own company as your CO-OP experience.
-Students who qualify for this opportunity will receive $15,000* in support of their ventures.
+To encourage this entrepreneurial spirit within our student body, the Close School, in collaboration with the Steinbright Career Development Center, offers to all Drexel undergraduate students the chance to use your own company as your Co-op experience.
+Students who qualify for this opportunity will receive a $19,000* scholarship.

 How it Works

 Entrepreneurship Co-ops are granted to students who have established an ongoing business.
 While on Co-op, you will work with a seasoned entrepreneur or executive who will serve as an advisor and mentor for the six-month period.
 Mentors and students will set performance goals at the beginning of the Co-op period, and students will be required to submit monthly progress reports.

 - $19,000* award in the form of a scholarship, applied by Financial Aid to the Student Billing Account; 50% at the start of the Co-op’s first quarter, 50% at the start of the second quarter.

 - Mentoring from Close School faculty members and experienced entrepreneurs

 - A dedicated workspace in the Baiada Institute for Entrepreneurship